-and those affected by our activities.
-The Hills Group's operations shall be carried out so as to ensure, so far as is reasonably practicable, that the health, safety or conditions of any person or property will not be
+The Hills Group is committed to providing a work environment that is safe and healthy for all employees and those affected by our activities.
+The Hills Group's operations shall be carried out so as to ensure, so far as is reasonably practicable, that the health, safety or conditions of any person or property will not be adversely affected.